midhunkalarikkal/FullDomain/Notes/DSA3.md

 ## `Tree` ##
 ==============
-A tree is a hierarchical and non linear datastructure that consist of nodes  connected by edges
+- A tree is a hierarchical and non linear datastructure that consist of nodes  connected by edges

-In linear datastructure the time required to search is propositional to the size of the data set
+- In linear datastructure the time required to search is propositional to the size of the data set

-Trees non linear nature allows quicker and easier access to the data
+- Like Trees non linear nature allows quicker and easier access to the data

-A tree will not contain loops or cycle
+- A tree will not contain loops or cycle

-There is exactly one root node in a tree.
+- There is exactly one root node in a tree.

-Every node except the root has exactly one parent, and each node can have zero or more children.
+- Every node except the root has exactly one parent node, and each node can have zero or more children nodes.

-There is a unique path from the root to any other node.
+- There is a unique path from the root to any other node.

 `Terminology`
 ---------------
-Parent: A node that has one or more children.
+- Parent: A node that has one or more children.

-Child: A node that has a parent.
+- Child: A node that has a parent.

-Root: The topmost node in a tree.
+- Root: The topmost node in a tree.
 It has no parent.

-Leaf: A node with no children.
+- Leaf: A node with no children.

-Sibling: Nodes that share the same parent.
+- Sibling: Nodes that share the same parent.

-Ancestor: A node that is a parent, grandparent, etc., of another node.
+- Ancestor: A node that is a parent, grandparent, etc., of another node.

-Descendent: A node that is a child, grandchild, etc., of another node.
+- Descendent: A node that is a child, grandchild, etc., of another node.

-Path: A sequence of nodes and edges connecting a node with a descendant.
+- Path: A sequence of nodes and edges connecting a node with a descendant.

-Distance: The number of edges on the path between two nodes.
+- Distance: The number of edges on the path between two nodes.

-Degree: The number of children of a node.
+- Degree: The number of children of a node.

-Depth: The number of edges from the root to the node.
+- Depth: The number of edges from the root to the node.

-Height: The number of edges from the node to the deepest leaf.
+- Height: The number of edges from the node to the deepest leaf.

-Edge: A connection between two nodes.
+- Edge: A connection between two nodes.

-Subtree: A tree consisting of a node and its descendants.
+- Subtree: A tree consisting of a node and its descendants.

 `Types of Trees Based on Nodes`
 ---------------------------------